dylan-lang/opendylan/documentation/getting-started/source/quick-start/index.rst

 .. figure:: ../images/mainwin.png
    :align: center

-   The Open Dylan main window.
+   The Open Dylan main window

 The *initial dialog* also appears:

+.. _initial-dialog:

 .. figure:: ../images/initdlg.png
    :align: center

-   The initial dialog.
+   The initial dialog

 The main window will be present throughout your Open Dylan session.
 It provides a way to set environment-wide options and to control the display of all Dylan windows.
 To exit Open Dylan, choose **File > Exit** in the main window.

-The initial dialog (`See The initial dialog. <quick-start.htm#25162>`_) is there to help you get working quickly, whether by looking at an example project, creating a new project, opening an existing project or text file, or starting an interactive Dylan session in the *Dylan playground*.
+The initial dialog (:ref:`initial-dialog`) is there to help you get working quickly, whether by looking at an example project, creating a new project, opening an existing project or text file, or starting an interactive Dylan session in the *Dylan playground*.
 (See ` <debug.htm#42200>`_ for more information.)

 We want to browse the example projects.